vtexdocs/help-center-content/docs/announcements/en/inventory-and-shipping-see-what-has-changed-in-the-dashboard-tab.md

 ---
-title: "Inventory & shipping: see what has changed in the "Dashboard" tab"
+title: 'Inventory & shipping: see what has changed in the "Dashboard" tab'
 id: 1YNfaeNG206XKI2UbGBRSl
 status: CHANGED
 createdAt: 2020-05-05T18:56:51.879Z